finance-quote/finance-quote/README.md

 Method names correspond to the Perl module in the Finance::Quote module space.
 For example, `Finance::Quote-`new('ASX')> will load the module Finance::Quote::ASX, which provides the method "asx".

+The key 'currency\_rates' configures the Finanace::Quote currency rate conversion.
+By default, to maintain backward compatability, Finance::Quote::CurrencyRates::AlphaVantage is used for currency conversion.
+This end point requires an API key, which can either be set in the environment or included in the configuration hash.
+To specify a different primary currency conversion method or configure fallback methods, include the 'order' key, which points to an array of Finance::Quote::CurrencyRates module names.
+See the documentation for the individual Finance::Quote::CurrencyRates to learn more.

 ## GET\_DEFAULT\_CURRENCY\_FIELDS